Stone Fleet (New South Wales): Belbowrie

 In January 1939, Belbowrie was on her way south, to load a cargo of blue metal at Shellharbour.
 At night and with heavy rain reducing visibility, she ran straight onto rocks at a location, known as 'The Boulders', on the rock platform between the southern end of Maroubra Beach and the Malabar Headland.
 As she struck the rocks, she was hit by a wave that spun her around, so that her bow was left facing north.
 Her lifeboat was smashed.
 Members of the Maroubra Surf Life Saving Club rowed to the scene, in two surfboats, but could not approach the ship safely, due to the breaking waves.
 Her crew of ten all survived; they made their way to safety, one-by-one, hand-over-hand, suspended from a 70 foot long (21 m) rope line, while being drenched by the heavy rain and breaking surf.
 The tough old little ship then broke up, over the next two days.
 It seems that the south-east weather and waves had pushed her off course, too close to the coast, and onto the rocks.

 Kiltobranks

-In 1924, the wooden steamer Kiltobranks had just loaded 'blue metal' at Shellharbour but, upon leaving the wharf, she went aground nearby during a north-easterly gale.
+In February 1924, the wooden steamer Kiltobranks had just loaded 'blue metal' at Shellharbour but, upon leaving the wharf, she went aground nearby during a north-easterly gale.
 Her back broken and with large seas breaking over her, she was a total loss.